svenslaggare/StackJIT/README.md

 The tests requires [CXXTest](http://cxxtest.com/), unpacked at `C:/CXXTest`.

 ##Supported platforms##
-Supports Linux x64 and Windowx 64.
+Supports Linux x64 and Windows 64.
 The VM has only been tested on Linux Mint 17 and Windows 7.

 ##Documentation##
 See the [documentation folder](https://github.com/svenslaggare/StackJIT/tree/master/documentation) for documentation about the features of the VM.